gshs-ornl/revengc/README.md

 ## Details about `rec()`

-The `rec` function will handle 4 different types of input:
+The `rec` function will handle 4 different types of input (where area can be any unit of measure):

  * Case I. hhs average, area average, hhs lower bound, hhs upper bound, area lower bound, and area upper bound